mcrown/slate/source/includes/_message.md

 }
 ```

 Configure the callback URL to notify when a message is received.
-Each FracTEL phone number can be configured to use its own callback URL for handling receive notifications.
+Each FracTEL &reg; phone number can be configured to use its own callback URL for handling receive notifications.

 ### HTTP Request